California State Route 43

 State Route 43 (SR 43) is a north-south state highway in the U.S. State of California, routed along the southern San Joaquin Valley between SR 119 southwest of Bakersfield and SR 99 in Selma.
 SR 43 runs roughly parallel to SR 99, connecting the towns of Shafter, Wasco, Corcoran, Hanford, and Selma.

 Route description

+Route 43 is defined in section 343 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 46 instead of duplicating that segment in the other route's definition in the code: